ricardovvargas/3w_dataset/README.md

 If you have questions or want to contribute with this work, please drop me an email at ricardovvargas at gmail dot com.

-# Dataset Structure
+# 3W Dataset's Structure

 The 3W dataset consists of 1,984 CSV files structured as follows.
 Due to the limitation of GitHub, this dataset is kept in 7z files splited automatically and saved in the `data` directory.
 Before using 3W dataset, they must be decompressed.
-After that, the subdirectory names are the labels of instances.
+After that, the subdirectory names are the instances' labels.
 Each file represents one instance.
 The filename reveals its source.
-In each file, there are one observation per line and one series per column.
+All files are standardized as follow.
+There are one observation per line and one series per column.
 Columns are separated by commas and decimals are separated by periods.
-The first column contains timestamps, the last one reveals labels of observations and the other columns are the Multivariate Time Series (MTS).
+The first column contains timestamps, the last one reveals the observations' labels, and the other columns are the Multivariate Time Series (MTS) (i.e. the instance itself).

-# Demonstrations
+# 3W Dataset's Overview

-This repository also contains the following demonstrations about 3W dataset in the folder `demos`:

-- [Demonstration 1](demos/demo_1_general_presentation.ipynb): general presentation with some quantities and statistics;
+A 3W Dataset's general presentation with some quantities and statistics is available [here](overview.ipynb).
-- [Demonstration 2](demos/demo_2_importance_of_simulated_and_drawn_instances.ipynb): importance of simulated and drawn instances;
-- [Demonstration 3](demos/demo_3_example_of_anomaly_detection_implementation.ipynb): example of anomaly detection implementation;
-- [Demonstration 4](demos/demo_4_example_of_early_classification_implementation.ipynb): example of early classification implementation.